nathphoenix/LInux_Basics/flask_setup.md

 we create our socket connections
-First we create the folder where our config file lives sudo mkdir /var/www/html/items-rest
+First we create the folder where our config file lives

+do pwd, change the ownershipof the directory as below sudo chown nathphoenix:nathphoenix /home/nathphoenix

+OLD METHOD

+sudo mkdir /var/www/html/items-rest

 A user of this instance will not have access to the folder because we use  sudo command to create the folder, to enable the user have access to the folder or change owner access of the folder

 sudo chown -v -R nathphoenix:nathphoenix /var/www/html/items-rest
-sudo chown nathphoenix:nathphoenix /var/www/html/items-rest
+sudo chown nathphoenix:nathphoenix /var/www/html/items-rest, not using this again sudo chown nathphoenix:nathphoenix /home/nathphoenix

+OLD METHOD STOP HERE

 HOW TO COPY ALL FILES FROM ONE DIRECTORY TO ANOTHER cp -r /items-rest/code/* .

 Then we cd into the directory
-cd /var/www/html/items-rest
-we create our log file to monitor any issue mkdir log
+cd /home/nathphoenix, but not necessary as that is my default direcory we create our log file to monitor any issue mkdir log